×

 • The construction cost of the plant is lower than other technologies and health risks are significantly decreased

-Energy-efficient CCS technology
+Energy-efficient CCUS technology

 Selected results

-• An extremely high proportion of CO2 is captured potentially to be sold or store
+• An extremely high proportion of CO2 is captured

-Demonstrating the scalability of the technology
+Demonstrating the industrial scalability

-FROM PILOT PLANT TO COMMERCIAL PLANT
+FROM PILOT TO COMMERCIAL PLANT